• About Us

 It’s not possible to register your SIM without a valid government-issued ID as it’s mandated by the SIM Registration Act.

-In case of loss or theft of your DITO SIM, you may report the incident to the nearest DITO Telecommunity store.
+In case of loss or theft of your SIM, you may report the incident to the nearest DITO Telecommunity store.
 By law, telcos are required to deactivate lost or stolen SIM cards within 24 hours from submission of the report.

 Are tourists required to register their DITO SIM cards?